Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 They also note that “driving while using a cell phone reduces the amount of brain activity associated with driving by 37 percent.”

-Even with texting and driving laws in place, driving while distracted still causes a great deal of accidents here in Kentucky.
+Even with texting and driving laws in place, driving while distracted still causes many accidents in Kentucky.
 The Kentucky Transportation Center’s Traffic Collision Facts 2020 Report shows 35,345 collisions caused all or in part by “driver inattention,” with 125 of them fatal.
-This makes up a full 35% of all traffic accidents in the state.
+This makes up 35% of all traffic accidents in the state.

 Distracted driving also factored into: